 Donations enhance programs and activities that protect park resources and provide visitor services.
-Philanthropic contributions continue to make a significant difference that can be felt and seen for decades to come by present and future generations yet aids in addressing immediate on-going needs at the Preserve.
+Philanthropic contributions continue to make a significant difference that can be felt and seen for decades to come by present and future generations, yet aid in addressing immediate on-going needs at the preserve.
 We welcome and are grateful for your support.

 If you would like to make a donation that benefits Tallgrass Prairie National Preserve, you may do so by mail or online.

 Click on the link below to make a contribution to the RTPNP fund.

 While the RTPNP fund is unrestricted as to how it may be spent related to functional needs at Tallgrass Prairie National Preserve, the initial and most immediate priority focus will be given to prairie restoration and other natural resource needs.
 Bison management is one of the newest operational challenges to be found here.
 After 140+ years of absence, bison were reintroduced to the prairie at the preserve in October 2009.
 There is a great deal involved with the growing and management of an American icon species that is so integral to the environmental health of a prairie environment.
 The first calf was born on Mother's Day May 9, 2010 and the herd is continuing to grow.
 The finishing elements of electricity and a roof for the bison handling facilities are immediate needs to ensure successful management of the bison herd.